-- Download and fill out the Application for Out-of-State Registration by Mail (BMV 4625).
+- Download and fill out the Application for Out-of-State Registration by Mail (Form BMV 4625).
 Include your out-of-state address in order to receive your license plates.

 - Enclose the original Ohio title.

-- If your vehicle is leased, complete a Registration Information and Authorization to Register power of attorney form (Form BMV 5736) signed by both you and the leasing company.
+- If your vehicle is leased, complete a Registration Information and Authorization to Register (Form BMV 5736) signed by both you and the leasing company.